lindbergryan04/RecipeRater_report/README.md

 Our test statistic is the difference of balance scores calculated by humans vs the balance scores calculated by algorithm.
 We are going to test at the popular 95% confident level, or .05.
 We got a P-Value of .0048, which definetely falls under our significance level.
 Therefore, we will reject our null hypothesis in favor of the alternative.
 This means that our formula for calculating a holistic statistic for each recipe is generalizable  to a population with similar values of taste vs ease vs health in their cooking.

+<iframe src="assets/hypothesis_plot1" width="800" height="600" frameBorder="0"></iframe>

+<iframe src="assets/hypothesis_plot2" width="800" height="600" frameBorder="0"></iframe>

+#### Hypothesis Test Conclusion:

+We got a P-value of .0048, a Pearson's R of .511.
+This means we reject the null in favor of the alternative hypothesis, meaning that our formula for calculating the balance score is likely generalizable to a population with similar values of taste vs ease vs health in their cooking.

 ---